Linky: the Smart Meter for electricity in France

 How to Read a Linky Meter?

-The Linky meters are designed for easy remplacement, and are the same size as older, conventional meters.
+The Linky meters are designed for easy replacement, and are the same size as conventional meters.
 You will find the meter number written on the white part of the meter that contains the digital meter screen.
 Directly above it is a flashing light that indicates the rate at which electricity is being consumed (the greater the consumption, the quicker the light flashes).
 The screen indicates information such as electricity consumption, your electricity tariff/price option, and your meter's power capacity.